mtmanning93/Reach_reports/README.md

 ![Deploy tab](README_images/deployment/deploy.png)

-**6. Scroll to 'Deployment Methods' section and select 'Connect to GitHub'.**
+**6. Scroll to the 'Deployment Methods' section and select 'Connect to GitHub'.**

 ![Step one connect to GitHub](README_images/deployment/github_connect.png)

-**7. Once connected to GitHub, search for the repository in the 'Connect to GitHub' section, click 'Connect'.**
+**7. Once connected to GitHub, search for the repository in the 'Connect to GitHub' section, and click 'Connect'.**

 ![Step two connect to Github](README_images/deployment/repo_connect.png)